alchemyplatform/rundler/CONTRIBUTING.md

 The [Telegram][dev-tg] is available for any concerns you may have that are not covered in this guide.

-If you contribute to this project, your contributions will be made to the project under both Apache 2.0 and the MIT license.
+If you contribute to this project, your contributions will be made to the project under the project's GNU Lesser General Public Library v3.0 license.

 ### Ways to contribute